Word Etymology

 And Desultory

 The following words: INSULT, RESULT, EXULT, CONSULT, RESILIENT, SALIENT, SALTATORIAL, & DESULTORY all come from the Latin word meaning TO JUMP – SALIRE.
-INSULT – means – TO JUMP UPON, TO STOMP RESULT – means – TO JUMP BACK EXULT – means – TO JUMP OUT OF (your body) CONSULT – means – TO JUMP TOGETHER RESILIENT – means – …
+INSULT – means – TO JUMP UPON, TO STOMP RESULT – means – TO JUMP BACK EXULT – means – TO JUMP OUT OF (your body) CONSULT – means – TO JUMP TOGETHER RESILIENT – means – TO JUMP OR SPRING BACK …

 Revolutionary

 REVOLUTIONARY- as found in the title of Copernicus’ book “DE REVOLUTIONIBUS”.
 Today we know about Galileo and Copernicus setting the Church straight on what celestial body revolves around another.
 The Church had taught that man was the center of the universe and that the sun must therefore, revolve around the earth.
-Galileo and Copernicus using …
+Galileo and Copernicus using telescopes proved that the earth …

 Anniversary

 The word ANNIVERSARY usually elicits memories of things past, marriage being one of the most common in memory.
-There is a Latin verb – VERTO, VERTERE, VERSUS – meaning TO TURN, which is the root in these following words: ANNIVERSARY: the turning of the years (annus – year) TERGIVERSATION: to turn your back (tergum – back) REVERSE, …
+There is a Latin verb – VERTO, VERTERE, VERSUS – meaning TO TURN, which is the root in these following words: ANNIVERSARY: the turning of the years (annus – year) TERGIVERSATION: to turn your back (tergum – back) REVERSE, REVERT, REVERSION: to turn back …

 NO, NOT

 The words – NO, NOT – come from the Latin adverb – NON.
 This adverb is used in a multitude of English words such as: NONBELIEVER, NONCHALANT, NONCOM, NONCONFORMIST, NONESSENTIAL, NONGRATA, NONNEGOTIABLE, NONPAREIL, NONPARTISAN, NONPLUS, NONPRODUCTIVE, NONSMOKER.
-NONCHALANT – comes through the French but ultimately from the Latin word – CALERE – which means – …
+NONCHALANT – comes through the French but ultimately from the Latin word – CALERE – which means – TO HEAT UP, TO BE …